benc-uk/kube-workshop/07-improvements/readme.md

 especially on the units & specifiers used for memory and CPU.

 You can specify resources of these within the pod template inside the Deployment YAML.
-The `resources` section needs to go at the same level as `image`, `ports` etc in the spec.
+The `resources` section needs to go at the same level as `image`, `ports`, etc. in the spec.

 ```yaml
 # Resources to set on frontend & data API deployment